On the Statistical Consistency of Risk-Sensitive Bayesian Decision-Making: Problem Setup

+RSVB is our framework for data-driven risk-sensitive decision-making.
+The family of distributions $\sQ$ is popularly known as the \textit{variational family}.
+The choice of the family $\sQ$, disutility/ risk $R$, and parameter $\gamma$ encodes specific problem settings.
+Our analysis in subsequent Section~\ref{sbsec:PropEta} below reveals general guidelines on how to choose $\sQ$ that ensures a small optimality gap (defined below) with high probability.

+With an appropriate choice of $\sQ$, the optimization on the RHS can yield a good approximation to the log-exponential risk measurement on the left hand side (LHS).
+For brevity, for a given $a \in \sA$ we define the RSVB approximation to the true posterior $\Pi(\theta|\nX)$ as and the RSVB optimal decision as Observe that $\qrsa$ and $\ars$ are random quantities, conditional on the data $\tilde X_n$.
+Intuitively, it can be observed that the risk averseness of $\ars$ increases with increase in $\gamma$.
+To observe this consider the RSVB formulation and note that $\scKL>0$, therefore as $\gamma$ increases there is more incentive to deviate from the true posterior and choose $Q \in \sQ$ that maximizes expected risk for a given $a\in \sA$.
+Consequently as $\gamma$ increases, the RSVB decision rule becomes more risk-averse.

 Examples of $\sQ$ include the family of Gaussian distributions, delta functions, or the family of factorized `mean-field' distributions that discard correlations between components of $\theta$.
 The choice of $\sQ$ is decisive in determining the performance of the algorithm.
-In general, however the requirements on $\sQ$ are minimal, and part of the analysis in this paper is to articulate sufficient conditions on $\sQ$ that ensure small optimality gap for the optimal decision, $\ars$; this establishes the ``goodness'' of the procedure.
+In general, however the requirements on $\sQ$ are minimal, and part of the analysis in this paper is to articulate sufficient conditions on $\sQ$ that ensure small optimality gap (defined below) for the optimal decision, $\ars$.
+This establishes the ``statistical goodness'' of the procedure as number of samples increase.
+In this paper, we analyze the efficacy of the decision rules obtained using the RSVB approximation, by providing high-probability bounds on the optimality gap.
+We define the {\it optimality gap} for any $\mathtt a \in \sA$ with value $V=R(\mathtt a,\theta_0)$ as, \begin{definition}[Optimality Gap] Let $V_0^* := \min_{a \in \sA} R(a,\theta_0)$ be the optimal value and $a_0^*$ $ := \argmin_{a\in\sA} R(a,\theta_0)$ be the optimal decision for the true model parameter $\theta_0$.
+Then, the optimality gap in the value is the difference \( V- V_0^* , \) ~and the optimality gap in decision variables is \( \left\| a_0^* - \mathtt a\right\|, \) ~where $\|\cdot\|$ is the appropriate norm on the decision sapce $\sA$. \end{definition}

+A similar performance measure was used in~\cite{kusmierczyk2019variational}, to measure the effectiveness of loss-calibrated VB (LCVB) approach, which can be obtained by setting $\gamma=1$, as a special case of our RSVB formulation.
+Nonetheless, in Section~\ref{sec:SpecialRSVB}, we discuss two well-known variational Bayesian algorithms (one of them is LCVB) for decision making, which are special cases of RSVB.
+Moreover, we establish bounds on their respective optimality gaps as a corollary to the bounds derived for RSVB.